 How does the power factor affect the motor current calculation?

-The power factor is a measure of how effectively electrical power is converted into useful work output.
-It ranges between 0 and 1, with values closer to 1 indicating more efficient power use.
-A lower power factor means the motor requires more current to deliver the same amount of power, making it an essential variable in calculating motor current.
-It reflects the phase difference between the voltage and current waveforms, affecting the overall efficiency of the motor’s operation.
+The power factor is a measure of how effectively AC electrical power is converted into useful real power.
+It ranges between 0 and 1, with values closer to 1 indicating more effective use of supplied current for real power.
+A lower power factor means the motor requires more current to deliver the same real power.
+It reflects the phase difference between the voltage and current waveforms, affecting the real power drawn by the motor.

 Can the motor current formula be used for both AC and DC motors?